lfurtkevicova/gislab-my-notes/docs/en/newdoc/conventions.rst

 *Italic* indicates new terms, URLs, email addresses, filenames, file extensions, pathnames, directories, and Unix utilities.

-**Bold** shows commands or other text indicates that we wish to draw your attention to a particular part of a code block, the relevant lines or items.

 `Plain text` indicates menu titles, menu options, menu buttons, and keyboard accelerators.